CS3099JH2017/cs3099jh/protocols/backend_spec.md

 - When a file is first created/written to its status becomes "uploading". (it still supports the "raw" view)
 - After the client has indicated that the upload is final (see the upload section) the state changes to "preprocessing" during which the server **SHOULD** attempt to determine a more specific file type and supported views.
 - Once the server has finalised this process the status changes to "ready".
-- The server **MAY** deny writes when file is not in the "uploading" state.
+- The server **SHOULD** deny writes when file is not in the "uploading" state.
 - Clients **MAY** keep a file in the uploading state indefinitely, although this should not be done for end-user facing files, and generally only files in the "_reserved" directory.

 Clients providing an end-user interface to the files **SHOULD** indicate if a file is not in the "ready" state, for example by placing an icon or badge next to the file.